-Currently, clinical research sponsors and sites are struggling to interpret certain elements of the ICH E3 and the associated guidelines related to protocol deviations (PD).
-This difficulty has led to potential reporting delays, questions related to the classification of “important” and “non-important” deviations, reduced intra-organizational consistency, and a potential overreporting of deviations which could directly impact reliability of study data, human subject’s protections, patient safety and/or data quality.
+Currently, clinical research sponsors and sites are working to interpret potentially confusing or misunderstood elements of the ICH E3 and the associated guidelines related to protocol deviations (PD).
+This difficulty could lead to potential reporting delays, questions related to the classification of “important” and “non-important” deviations, and a potential overreporting of deviations which could directly impact reliability of study data, human subject’s protections, patient safety and/or data quality.

-Based on input from investigational CROs and sites, as well as research sponsors themselves, the TransCelerate Protocol Deviations Initiative is seeking health authority feedback on a proposed Protocol Deviation Management Toolkit developed to:
+Based on input from IRBs, sites, as well as research sponsors themselves, the TransCelerate Protocol Deviations Initiative is seeking health authority feedback on a proposed Protocol Deviation Management Toolkit developed to: